Sears Orchestra – A Chamarrita Nova

 Unfortunately, there is very little evidence in terms of early recordings featuring music from these islands.
 Cape Verde fared the best.
 In the early 1930s, the Columbia label in the United States issued about 12 discs featuring Cape Verdean music by Augustus Abreu and Johnny Perry’s bands, respectively, as well as a handful by the lesser known Orchestra Da Notias.
 These recordings were made in New York City, and it’s highly probable that both groups were from coastal New England, where many Portuguese and Portuguese island immigrants settled.
 They also happen to be fantastic examples of regional music, with the Abrew and Perry bands featuring excellent fiddle players.
 Unfortunately, it does not appear that any Cape Verdean music was issued on 78 by any other record labels until Parlophone issued quite a few in the 1950s.
 While still unique, the later examples I’ve found are not nearly as exciting as the earlier US-recorded discs.
 (To hear some of the early recordings, I recommend tracking down the out of print LP/CD Portuguese String Music, on Heritage.)

 Madeira, on the other hand, fared the worst.
 Paul Vernon has noted that in the 1950s, Decca issued some 33rpm EPs featuring Madeiran folk music, therefore it’s possible that 78s do exist, but he hadn’t documented any, nor have I. There were some commercial pop discs by Portuguese band leaders where songs were credited as being Madeiran, but in fact are simply pop songs.

 Now, to the Azores.
 Throughout the 20th century, due to varying economic problems, Azoreans immigrated to North America, primarily settling in coastal New England towns, but also places like Toronto and Alameda County, California.
 In 1919, there were approximately 100,000 Azoreans in the United States.
-One would think that such a sizable immigrant population would warrant some original folk music being recorded!
+One would think that such a sizable immigrant population would warrant a substantial amount of original folk music being recorded!
 For example, there were only a few thousand Albanian-Americans in the United States at that time, and discs of Albanian music were issued on both major and independent labels.
-But, that was not the case with music of the Azores – at least not until the 1940s.
+But, that was not the case with music of the Azores.